decoy/blog2/contents/drafts/2019-09-11-safety-and-confidence.md

 ## Fear

-As always, it starts with fear.
+It starts with fear.
 What are your employees afraid of?

-Let's start with an example: Imagine a meeting, someone speaks up and says something ignorant.
+Here's an example: Imagine a meeting, someone speaks up and says something ignorant.
 They don't fully understand the implications of what was going on, say something, and look foolish.
 At _best_, people will laugh, shaming them.
 At worst, someone might yell at them.
 It could result in them getting a bad review.
 It could result in them getting fired.

 We decide whether risks are "worth it" by weighing the possible rewards against the possible consequences.
 Your employees are weighing getting the job done against the possibility of getting fired.
 If they take the "safe" path, and stay quiet, they'll get the job done slower, and run less risk of getting fired.
 If they're _less efficient_, they're safer.